Greg Ferch

 FAQ

 What district is Greg Ferch running in?
-Ferch is running in Idaho House District 22A, a Canyon County district in the Nampa area.
+Greg Ferch is running in Idaho House District 22A, which covers a portion of Ada County in the Treasure Valley.

 Profile published by IdahoVoters.com.
 Last updated April 2026.
 This profile will be updated as additional information becomes available.